 The difference between a ‘biz opp seeker and entrepreneur is this: An entrepreneur has a commitment to creating and delivering something of value – a product, service, or solution to solve somebody else’s problem.
 They’re committed to doing it in a way that costs far less monetarily than the actual value received by the customer.

 Create a Long-Term Sustainable Business

 Back to the example of the bagel: If a bagel is sold for a dollar and you’re starving, absolutely famished.
-Is the dollar you paid for the bagel a money well spent (especially if it comes presented just the way you like – toasted and with your favourite filling).
+Is the dollar you paid for the bagel money well spent (especially if it comes presented just the way you like – toasted and with your favorite filling).

 Think about the value in that little bagel.
 In the right place, at the right time and sold to the right person that bagel may even be worth $100.